Jughead Jones: Special abilities

 Often, when Jughead attempts to join a team, he ends up with an undesirable menial task, such as water-boy or equipment manager.
 However, he often takes part in less strenuous school activities, such as the school newspaper, the Blue and Gold.
 His reputation as a food critic and his unbiased views of the school teams make him a valuable member of the staff.
 In some stories, Jughead has been shown to have supernatural abilities that are never seen again.
 These include controlling weather, giving the evil-eye, learning the skills presented in any book he reads, and predicting the future.

 In the "Super Teens" stories (where several of the main Archie characters are secretly superheroes), Jughead could become Captain Hero, gaining a caped costume and more muscular physique (varying from story to story), but retaining his crown-shaped cap.
 Captain Hero appeared when Jughead recites the magic incantation (similar to Green Lantern's oath):

-Teeny weeny magic beanie pointing towards the sky; give me muscle, power, vigor - form a super guy!
+Teeny weeny magic beanie pointing towards in the sky; give me muscle, power, vigor - form a super guy!

 Captain Hero often seemed to possess just the right powers for the problem at hand.
 These were never completely defined, but he maintained certain "stock" superhuman powers, such as flight, enhanced strength and resistance to injury.
 Early on, Captain Hero was often the most serious and competent of the Super Teens, and the others would defer to his leadership, in contrast to Jughead's perceived status as Archie's sidekick and a generally lazy individual.